The Juror

 that you shall not live any longer,

-Mr. Juror, such does the power of Death.
+Mr. Lawyer, such does the power of Death.

 Now prove your mastery.